darklang/docs/docs/reference/backward-compatibility.md

 # Backward compatibility

-We aim to keep Dark's behaviour consistent and backwards compatible, in order to prevent your programs from changing without your knowlege.
-Sometimes cannot achieve this due to the underlying technology (eg HTTP servers and proxies, JSON parsers/serializers, etc) that we are built-on top of.
+We aim to keep Dark's behavior consistent and backwards compatible, in order to prevent your programs from changing without your knowledge.
+Sometimes cannot achieve this due to the underlying technology (e.g. HTTP servers and proxies, JSON parsers/serializers, etc) that we are built-on top of.

 ## Serialized Dark values